JuliaGraphics/Luxor.jl/docs/src/polygons.md

 getpathflat
 ```

-## Polygons to Beziér paths
+## Polygons to Bézier paths and back again

 Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bézier paths.
-A Bézier path is a sequence of Bézier curves; each curve is defined by four points: two end points and two control points.
-Bezier paths are slightly different from ordinary paths in that they don't currently contain straight line segments.
+A Bézier path is a sequence of Bézier curve segments; each curve segment is defined by four points: two end points and two control points.
+Bezier paths are slightly different from ordinary paths in that they don't contain straight line segments.

 `makebezierpath()` takes the points in a polygon and converts each line segment into a Bézier curve. `drawbezierpath()` draws the resulting sequence.

 ```@example
 using Luxor # hide
-Drawing(600, 300, "assets/figures/abezierpath.png") # hide
+Drawing(600, 320, "assets/figures/abezierpath.png") # hide
 background("white") # hide
 origin() # hide
 setline(1.5) # hide